 Limiting Distraction with WasteNoTime

-WasteNoTime is a wonderful time tracking Safari and Chrome extension made by Qiao George Yang.
-Inspired from the LeechBlock Firefox extension designed to block time-wasting sites, WasteNoBlock gives us set of features to view our browsing time breakdown in day, week, and month.
+WasteNoTime is an ideal time tracking Safari and Chrome extension made by Qiao George Yang.
+Inspired from the LeechBlock Firefox extension designed to block time-wasting sites, WasteNoBlock gives us set of features to view our browsing time breakdown in days, weeks, and months.

-The first time you run this extension, you must configure the working hours, the day when extension is active, and the amount of time allowed to visit blocked websites in two block of time: within working hours, and outside working hours.
+The first time you run this extension, you must configure the working hours, the day when the extension is active, and the amount of time allowed to visit blocked websites in two blocks of time: within working hours and outside working hours.
 For example, you can set the working hours between 9–6 PM, and assign 30 minutes for within working hours, and 120 minutes outside working hours.